Non-Private Auto Mode Share

 Status: MEETING TARGET

 This measure is based on the travel modes for a sample of trips taken to, from, or within San Francisco.
 Trip information is used to calculate the percentage of all trips that take place on sustainable transportation modes that do not rely on private automobiles.
-These non-private auto modes include transit, active transportation (walking and biking), and taxis.
+These sustainable transportation modes include transit, active transportation (walking and biking), and taxis.
 Private auto modes include driving alone and carpooling.

 ESTIMATED MODE SHARE IN SAN FRANCISCONote: In fiscal year (FY) 2012-13, taxis and Transportation Network Companies (TNC) (e.g., Lyft, Uber, etc.) were grouped together in the survey.